YaninaLu/folders-organizer/README.md

 It processes the files in the following way:
 - the filename is being normalized by getting rid of non-latin letters and non-alphanumeric symbols
 - then the file is moved into one of the folders (images, video, audio, documents, or archives) according to its extension
-- archives are not only moved to the "archives" folder but also unpacked into an eclosed folder named after it
+- archives are not only moved to the "archives" folder but also unpacked into an enclosed folder named after it
 - empty folders are deleted

 The script returns a list of extensions met in the folder and a list of extensions that it didn't process.